JDLillyPad/Secure-Raspberry-Pi/README.md

      - Restart SSH

   ## Install and Configure UFW (Uncomplicated Firewall)
-  Installing UFW (Uncomplicated Firewall) is another way to secure your Raspberry Pi It simplfies firewall management by being user-friendly, you can allow/ deny traffic with simple commands, protects against unauthorized access (UFW blocks all incoming connections by default, except those you explicitly allow, which is the principle of least priviledge), it also works seamlessly with Fail2Ban.
+  Installing UFW (Uncomplicated Firewall) is another way to secure your Raspberry Pi.
+It simplfies firewall management by being user-friendly, you can allow/ deny traffic with simple commands, protects against unauthorized access (UFW blocks all incoming connections by default, except those you explicitly allow, which is the principle of least priviledge), it also works seamlessly with Fail2Ban.
 UFW sets static rules, Fail2Ban adds dynamic bans.
 Together they create a layered defense system (Defense in Depth).
   1. sudo apt update && sudo install ufw
      - Say "Y" when asked to continue
   2. sudo ufw allow 2222/tcp